 “What’s that you’re saying?”

-“I saw a little girl about 3 or 4 peering out from behind the angel, and he was holding a baby in his arm.
-I’m guessing 6 or 8 months old.”
+“I saw a little girl about three or four peering out from behind the angel, and he was holding a baby in his arm.
+I’m guessing six or eight months old.”

 Morris was slack-jawed.